 If yes [to both], please contact the Research Security Team for advice (see here for Research Security guidance).

-Visiting Researchers & Academics are most commonly on sabbatical leave (paid or unpaid), employed at an overseas academic or research institute who come to Imperial College campus to undertake their own research.
+Visiting Researchers & Academics are most commonly on sabbatical leave (paid or unpaid) and are employed at an overseas academic or research institute, who come to an Imperial campus to undertake their own research.

-They can also include academics (including doctors) taking part in formal exchange arrangements with United Kingdom counterparts and eminent senior doctors and dentists coming to take part in research, teaching or clinical practice.
-Academic visitors are not 'employed' by Imperial College and must not be paid or funded by Imperial College.
-Payment of reasonable expenses to cover their needs whilst in the UK may however be made.
+They can also include academics (including doctors) participating in formal exchange arrangements with United Kingdom counterparts, and eminent senior doctors and dentists visiting to participate in research, teaching, or clinical practice.
+Academic visitors are not 'employed' by Imperial and must not be paid or funded by Imperial.
+Payment of reasonable expenses to cover their needs whilst in the UK may, however, be made.

-Visitor or Honorary Association requests should be made to the Honorary & Visiting Associations team inbox, and this team will create the association and send a formal invite.
+Visitor or Honorary Association requests should be submitted to the Honorary & Visiting Associations team inbox; the team will create the association and send a formal invitation.

 Please visit the Government's website for information on the Standard Visitor visa process.

-Whether a standard visitor visa application in advance of travel to the UK will be required will depend on the visitor's nationality, and length of intended visit.
+Whether a standard visitor visa application must be submitted in advance of travel to the UK depends on the visitor's nationality and the length of the intended visit.

-Nationals of specified countries may not need to apply for a standard visitor visa in advance of travel, if they are visiting for less than 6 months and will be undertaking only the permitted activities for visitors during their stay.
+Nationals of specified countries may not need to apply for a standard visitor visa in advance of travel if they are visiting for less than 6 months and will undertake only the permitted activities for visitors during their stay.
 This can be checked using the gov.uk check if you need a UK visa tool.
-If a visa application is not needed in advance, electronic travel authorisation (ETA) will be required – please review the information below.
+If a visa application is not required in advance, an electronic travel authorisation (ETA) will be required; please review the information below.

-Departments/Divisions wishing to host a Visiting Researcher or Academic who will need to apply for standard visitor visa in advance of travel to UK should additionally provide them with a formal letter of invitation that has been arranged in advance.
-Our template assessment form/guidance document with template invitation letter can be used.
+Departments/Divisions wishing to host a Visiting Researcher or Academic who will need to apply for a standard visitor visa in advance of travel to the UK should also provide them with a formal letter of invitation arranged in advance.
+Our template PBS Academic Visitor support letter can be used.

-From 31 January 2024, UK Visa & Immigration (UK Gov) expanded the type of research activity that is permitted, for research visits to the UK of up to 6 months.
-This expansion means that most research activity for these short-term visits can be permitted under the standard visit rules, where previously Imperial College may have been required to host under a sponsored route.
+From 31 January 2024, UK Visa & Immigration (UK Gov) expanded the types of research activities permitted for research visits to the UK of up to 6 months.
+This expansion means that most research activity for these short-term visits can be allowed under the standard visit rules, where previously Imperial may have been required to host under a sponsored route.

-Please be aware that the expansion is only for total visits of up to 6 months, so any extension to an association/UK visit beyond this maximum period would be reviewed whether the activity does fall under the standard visitor permitted activities, or not.
+Please be aware that the expansion is limited to a total of 6 months.
+Any extension of an association/UK visit beyond this maximum period will be reviewed to determine whether the activity falls within the standard visitor-permitted activities.

 Identity/status check

-Visitors will not be working or employed by Imperial College, so there is no legal requirement to undertake a right to work check.
-However, we would still advise the hosting department to undertake an ID check on day one of association for any visitors who will be issued with an Imperial College association/status and/or undertaking activities at Imperial College campus.
+Visitors will not be working or employed by Imperial, so there is no legal requirement to conduct a right-to-work check.
+However, we would still advise the hosting department to conduct an ID check on day one of association for any visitors who will be issued an Imperial association/status and/or undertaking activities on the Imperial campus.
 Please ensure that we have a copy of the relevant documents (this may be an endorsement/vignette within current passport or using the Home Office proof of immigration status online service – However, if the visit is for less than 6 months and individual is a national of a country able to use border eGate they may have no endorsement confirming their entry to the UK as a standard visitor)

 Academic Technology Approval Scheme (ATAS)

-Dependent on the type and level of research activity and nationality of the academic/researcher, an additional requirement may include Academic Technology Approval Scheme (ATAS) certification.
+Depending on the type and level of research activity and the academic/researcher's nationality, an additional requirement may be Academic Technology Approval Scheme (ATAS) certification.

-Where ATAS is required for a visitor, it is essential that the individual’s ATAS certificate is checked, and a copy retained by Imperial College before they are allowed on campus or granted access to Imperial College systems.
-Please see the ATAS information on Immigration & Compliance webpages.
+Where ATAS is required for a visitor, it is essential that the individual’s ATAS certificate be checked and a copy retained by Imperial before they are allowed on campus or granted access to Imperial systems.
+Please see the ATAS information on the Immigration & Compliance web pages.

-Due to variable ATAS processing times, we would recommend that the hosting manager provides the ATAS information directly to the prospective visitor as early as possible from 6 months before their intended visit start date.
-We advise the academic/researcher does not finalise their travel arrangements until their ATAS certificate has been granted, as otherwise may result in arrival to UK but inability to start at Imperial.
+Due to variable ATAS processing times, we recommend that the hosting manager provide the ATAS information directly to the prospective visitor as early as possible, 6 months before the intended start date of their visit.
+We advise the academic/researcher not finalise their travel arrangements until their ATAS certificate has been granted, as otherwise they may arrive in the UK but be unable to start at Imperial.

-Permitted Paid Engagement (PPE) visitors can carry out short-term paid activities such as giving a guest lecture, examining students, and/or participating in a selection panel for up to a maximum of 30 days from the date of UK arrival as a standard/academic visitor.
-The visitor is allowed to stay in the UK for the remainder of their standard/academic visit period, but all PPE activity must be fully completed within the first month.
+Permitted Paid Engagement (PPE) visitors may undertake short-term paid activities, such as delivering a guest lecture, examining students, and/or participating in a selection panel, for up to 30 days from the date of UK arrival as a standard/academic visitor.
+The visitor may remain in the UK for the remainder of their standard/academic visit period, but all PPE activity must be completed within the first month.

-The engagement must relate to the visitor’s area of expertise and/or qualifications and must relate to their main occupation overseas.
+The engagement must align with the visitor’s area of expertise and/or qualifications, and with their main occupation overseas.
 They cannot be fully retired but can be semi-retired.

-Departments/Divisions wishing to engage a PPE Visitor should provide them with a formal letter of invitation for each engagement that has been arranged in advance.
-If the PPE payment will be made by the Casual Worker Team, please follow the guidance and contact the Casual Worker Team for any guidance on setup
+Departments/Divisions wishing to engage a PPE Visitor should provide a formal letter of invitation for each engagement arranged in advance.
+If the Casual Worker Team will make the PPE payment, please follow the guidance and contact the Casual Worker Team for any advice on setup

 Where the individual will be paid via Imperial casual payroll, please ensure that the Casual Worker Team are aware of the permitted paid engagement in advance of the visit, so they can send any offer of casual PPE activity, provide relevant information and undertake the required pre-engagement checks and complete the PPE joiner (and leaver) process.